 If you’re looking to increase the effectiveness of your company’s D&I efforts, we recommend these steps to get you started:

-1. Know what your workforce looks like compared with the wider labour market
+1. Know what your workforce looks like compared to the wider labour market and ensure people from various groups are represented in your organisation

 Here are some data points to consider: